This specification depends on the WHATWG Infra standard. [INFRA]

 A UTF-16 encoding is UTF-16BE or UTF-16LE.
 [ENCODING]

 An ASCII-compatible encoding is any encoding that is not a UTF-16 encoding.
 [ENCODING]

 Since support for encodings that are not defined in the WHATWG Encoding standard is prohibited, UTF-16 encodings are the only encodings that this specification needs to treat as not being ASCII-compatible encodings.

-This specification describes the conformance criteria for user agents (relevant to implementors) and documents (relevant to authors and authoring tool implementors).
+This specification describes the conformance criteria for user agents (relevant to implementers) and documents (relevant to authors and authoring tool implementers).

 Conforming documents are those that comply with all the conformance criteria for documents.
 For readability, some of these conformance requirements are phrased as conformance requirements on authors; such requirements are implicitly requirements on documents: by definition, all documents are assumed to have had an author.
 (In some cases, that author may itself be a user agent — such user agents are subject to additional rules, as explained below.)